blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 ## Ergonomics of manually writing schemas

 This RFC greatly decreases the ergonomics of writing block schemas **by hand**.
-The verbosity of schemas is significantly increased, as well as the general complexity of their expression due to them being composed of other schemas that need to be referred to.
+The verbosity of schemas is significantly increased, as well as the general complexity of their expression due to them being composed of other schemas that need to be referred to, and which need to be addressable at some unique location at the point of production use.

 This has the potential to increase the barrier-to-entry, and dissuade people from picking up the Protocol if its capabilities prove to be too complicated for their use cases.